MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_04_Lab1_Ex2_eDiscovery_Standard_Content_Search.md

 # Lab 4 - Exercise 2 - eDiscovery (Standard) and Content search

-Assuming the role of Joni Sherman, a Compliance Administrator for Contoso Ltd., you're confronted with a wrongful termination lawsuit from a former employee.
-Your task involves securing relevant electronic data related to the case by imposing a legal hold on all pertinent data sources.
-The legal hold, defined by specific date range, keywords, and content locations, ensures no data is lost or altered.
-Following the data preservation, you'll proceed to review and analyze the secured information to discern any evidence supporting or refuting the ex-employee's allegations, aiding Contoso Ltd.'s defense in this legal dispute.
+You are Joni Sherman, the Compliance Administrator for Contoso Ltd. Currently, Contoso Ltd. is dealing with a wrongful termination lawsuit filed by a former employee.
+As part of your responsibility, you are entrusted with the task of preserving the necessary electronic data relevant to the case.
+To accomplish this, you will use eDiscovery (Standard) to identify and secure the relevant information.
+By using eDiscovery techniques, you'll make sure that Contoso Ltd. can meet its legal obligations by preserving and accessing the necessary electronic evidence for the lawsuit.

 ## Task 1 - Create an eDiscovery (Standard) Case

+In this task,you will create an eDiscovery (Standard) case as Joni Sherman.

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.